Grant Resources

 Grants Specifically for Member Libraries:

-FLLS Family Literacy Grant
+FLLS Family Literacy Grants

-The Finger Lakes Library System offers Family Literacy mini-grants to member libraries through NYS-funded outreach services.
+FLLS offers Family Literacy mini-grants to member libraries through NYS-funded outreach services.
 The mini-grants must be used to purchase supplies and materials or to fund performers/presenters that support your library’s literacy work for at-risk youth ages birth-21 years.
+This grant typically opens annually in April.
 Please visit the Early Literacy page for more information.
-This grant typically opens in April.
+Congratulations to the 2024 recipients.
+Note: On November 3, 2021 the Adult and Family Literacy project funding was merged into the Coordinated Outreach funding.

 New York State Construction Grants